LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/Overview.md

 To enable LiveIntent on your account, please contact your LivePerson account representative.

+### Permissions
+LiveIntent inherits its permission structure from Conversation Builder, as the primary admin/ configuration work is related to setting up intents and training models in Intent Builder.
+Therefore, LiveIntent also requires Conversation Builder permissions to be turned ON in  LE Administrator Profile, if not already done so.

+Access to LiveIntent dashboard is currently granted to the following roles:
+* CB_VIEW_ANALYTICS
+* BOT_BUILDER_ADMIN
+* BOT_BUILDER_BOTS
+* BOT_BUILDER_CONTENT_USER
+* BOT_BUILDER_BUSINESS_USER
+* LPA

 ### Starter Pack Quick Start

 If you do **not** already have intents created in Intent Builder, and if you would like to **get up to speed quickly**, LiveIntent offers starter packs filled with common intents for various different business verticals.
 These starter packs leverage your historical transcript data to automatically create a model for your brand.